sovietscout/global-development-analysis/README.md

 ## Technologies Used
 - **Python**: For data analysis, integer programming, and visualisation.
-  - **pandas & Polars:** For data manipulation and analysis (pandas for medium datasets, and Polars for larger datasets)
+  - **pandas & Polars:** For data manipulation and analysis (pandas for medium datasets, and Polars for larger datasets).
   - **plotly:** For creating interactive and static data visualizations.
   - **statsmodels:** For linear regression analysis.
   - **PuLP:** For formulating and solving the integer programming problem for country selection.